This 5-Minute Arm Workout with Dumbbells Fits Into Any Schedule

 Target your biceps and shoulders with this arm exercise for women that's a hybrid between a traditional bicep curl, front raise, and chest press.
 It might feel easy at first, but will be a challenge come rep 18.
 (Related: How to Perform the Perfect Biceps Curl, According to Jen Widerstrom)

 A. Stand with feet hip-width distance apart, holding dumbbells in front of thighs, palms facing body.

 B. Bend elbows by sides and curl weights up.
 Extend arms straight out in front of shoulders, palms facing the floor, keeping core engaged.

 C. Bend elbows back in by sides and lower to start.

 Rear Fly to Press Back

 C. Raise arms to sides of shoulders, squeezing shoulder blades down and together during the movement (the ends of the weights should face up).
 Slowly lower arms.

 B. Brace abs in tight and, keeping spine naturally straight, bend elbows in by sides and lower torso to the floor, stopping a few inches above the ground.
-Quickly press back up.